ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 4]

-README                       xml2rfc v1.22                 February 2004
+README                       xml2rfc v1.23                    April 2004

 4. Next steps

    Read the <draft-mrose-writing-rfcs.html> document.
 In particular,
    <draft-mrose-writing-rfcs.html#anchor13> has some good information.

 4.1  Processing Instructions

    A *processing instruction* is a directive to an XML application.
 If you want to give directives to 'xml2rfc', the processing instructions